flaircore/flairchat/readme.md

 Updates total unread when user opens message view and also on scrolls.
 Plays notification sound when new message received.
 Enables Admins to disable or enable new message sound notifications via the configuration form.

+= 1.0.3 =

+Included /vendor directory which was missing from previous git actions.